Learning about Brain Tumors

 Whitford is unable to work given the severity of his symptoms.
 If you’d like to donate to his GoFundMe page, you can click the link here.

 According to the American Society of Clinical Oncology (ASCO), brain tumors account for 85 to 90 percent of all primary central nervous system (CNS) tumors.
 The central nervous system consists of the brain and spinal cord and acts as the main “processing center” for the nervous system.
 Normal function of the brain and spinal cord can become difficult if there’s a tumor present that puts pressure on or spreads into nearby normal tissue.

 There are many different types of brain and spinal cord tumors.
 Some are more likely to spread into nearby parts of the brain or spinal cord than others.
-Slow-growing tumors may be considered benign, but even these tumors can cause serious problems.
+Slow-growing tumors may be considered benign (non-cancerous), but even these tumors can cause serious problems.

 Symptoms of brain tumors, as a whole, are often caused by increased pressure in the skull.
 This pressure can be caused by tumor growth, swelling in the brain or blockage of cerebrospinal fluid (CSF), according to the American Cancer Society.